Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 QuickBooks Online

-QuickBooks Online is part of QuickBooks Intuit’s larger offering of accounting, billing, invoicing, time tracking, and other business tools.
+QuickBooks Online is part of Intuit’s larger offering of accounting, billing, invoicing, time tracking, and other business tools.
+Pricing starts at $44 per month plus $6.50 per employee per month for the “Payroll Core” plan.

-Why I chose QuickBooks Online: I love that QuickBooks’ payroll tool integrates with its accounting software, saving you the hassle of managing these independently.
+Why we chose QuickBooks Online: We love that QuickBooks’ payroll tool integrates with its accounting software, so you don’t have to manage them separately.

 Here are the features that make QuickBooks Online one of the best payroll software for cleaning companies.